 Since the initial inception of Rocket League in 2015, the single most used and beloved car in the game, both casually and competitively, is the Octane.
 It truly is the perfect Rocket League vehicle in many regards.
 Both visually and gameplay-wise, Octane is the premier Rocket League car that is even portrayed on the game’s logo.
 However, this article is not about Octane, but rather about his younger brother Fennec.
-Fennec, which was released in 2019, is the second most popular vehicle in Rocket League today and in this article, we’ll analyze the history of this car and take a look at what makes this car such a fan favorite.
+Fennec, which was released in 2019, is the second most popular vehicle in Rocket League today and in this article, we’ll analyze the history of this car and take a look at what makes this car such a fan favorite and specially one of our most favorite cars that we use to do our rocket league boosting services.

 The history of Fennec